-DISHWALLA: The platinum selling, award winning band with a career spanning over 2 decades and 5 albums.
+DISHWALLA: The platinum-selling, award-winning Rock band with a career spanning over 25 years and 5 critically acclaimed studio albums.

 In 1994 Dishwalla signed to A&M Records and immediately began their successful launch into the music scene with a rendition of It’s Going to Take Some Time that was chosen as a single for The Carpenters tribute album, If I Were a Carpenter, a live performance on the Jon Stewart Show, and MTV coverage.

-When A&M released Dishwalla’s debut album, Pet Your Friends, it lit up the airwaves in 1996 with their edgy smash-hit single Counting Blue Cars.
+When A&M released Dishwalla’s debut album, Pet Your Friends, it lit up the airwaves in 1996 with their edgy smash-hit single Counting Blue Cars (“Tell Me All Your Thoughts On God“).
 With a gritty attitude and edgy musicianship reminiscent of past musical legends, Dishwalla’s Alt-Rock sound was enough for music fans to crown Counting Blue Cars one of the most requested songs of that year.
 The track earned them a Billboard Award for “Best Rock Song” for 1996 as well as two ASCAP Awards for “Rock Track of the Year” in both 1996 and 1997, driving Pet Your Friends to sell more than a million copies worldwide.

-Dishwalla is an Alternative Rock band based out of Santa Barbara, California.
-The band reformed in 2008 with original members Rodney Browning Cravens on guitar, Scot Alexander on bass, George Pendergast on drums, Jim Wood on keyboards, and Justin Fox as lead vocalist.
+Dishwalla is an award winning Alternative Rock band based out of Santa Barbara, California.
+Since 2008, the band has toured extensively with original members Rodney Browning Cravens on guitar, Scot Alexander on bass, George Pendergast on drums, Jim Wood on keyboards, and Justin Fox as lead vocalist.

 |1997||Counting Blue Cars||Rock Track of the Year|